thmsndk/ScreepsArena3D/README.md

 example:
 `C:\Users\thmsn\AppData\LocalLow\ScreepsCommunity\ScreepsArena3D\Replays\606873c364da921cb49855f7\609989f6891dffcde3f09554`

+Replays are currently cached in `%AppData%\..\LocalLow\ScreepsCommunity`, you can make a copy of theese if you wish to be able to load a replay again at a later time.

 TODO:
 - [ ] Rooms should be able to instantly swap to another data state (tick)
 - [ ] A component that can fetch data